evalle-mx/nodebase-mongodb-demos/quickstart/ReadMe.md

 # quickStart

-Standalone scripts that perform certain basic tasks.
+Standalone script that perform certain basic tasks.
 These are derived from the Intercom Article [Connect to your data with Node.js / Javascript](https://app.intercom.com/a/apps/qq7v0gqb/knowledge-hub/article/8182071) and [CRUD Operations in Node.js](https://www.mongodb.com/developer/languages/javascript/node-crud-tutorial/) tutorial on the MongoDB YouTube channel, created by Lauren Schaefer.

 original scripts are located on _mongodb-developer_/[nodejs-quickstart](https://github.com/mongodb-developer/nodejs-quickstart)